syncfusion-content/blazor-docs/blazor/dropdown-list/data-binding.md

 ### Configure DropDownList component using Web API adaptor

-Now, you can configure the DropDownList using the [SfDataManager](https://blazor.syncfusion.com/documentation/data/getting-started) to interact with the created Web API and consume the data appropriately.
-To interact with web api, you need to use [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#web-api-adaptor).
+Now, configure the DropDownList using the [SfDataManager](https://blazor.syncfusion.com/documentation/data/getting-started) to interact with the created Web API and consume the data appropriately.
+To interact with web API, use the [WebApiAdaptor](https://blazor.syncfusion.com/documentation/data/adaptors#web-api-adaptor).

 {% highlight cshtml %}